kkgthb/web-site-sitecorexmc-01-movable/README.md

     * _(Final Renderings field value:  an XML list of 3 "renderings" references, each with an "ID" pointing to the rendering-typed People Grid.yml's ID `533...`, all assigned to be injected into whichever presentational component has the path `/headless-main/sxa-generic-page/container-2`, and including a "Data Source" of:)_
         * first:  Organizational Committee.yml's `ID` of `42c...`
             * _(final path suffix `-1`)_
+            * _(Remember that `Organizational Committee.yml` is of template type `908...`, which has a `People` field that can be filled with data items of Person.yml type `cf5`, and indeed does have a reference to Eric's ID, and Eric is a Person -- ta-da!)_
         * second:  Sitecore Coordination Team.yml's `ID` of `0de...`
             * _(final path suffix `-2`)_
         * third:  Volunteers.yml's `ID` of `c95...`